r1cksec/cheatsheets/theorie/azure-methodology.md

 ## Managed Identity
 A Managed Identity is a Service Principal of a special type that may only be used with Azure resources.
 Managed Identities can be used to access Azure Key Vaults and storage accounts.

+### Hybrid Joined machine
+Device joined to an on-prem AD and Azure AD.

 ## Resource
 A Resource can be an account, run-book, virtual network, application, etc.